 Listen up because there’s a few steps to conquer before we take that first bite.

 - Make the blondie batter.
 There’s no electric mixer required for this recipe!
-Whisk some of the brown butter with brown sugar, eggs, and vanilla.
-Add flour, baking powder, cinnamon, nutmeg, and the apples, then spread into a 9×13 inch pan.
+Whisk the brown butter with brown sugar, eggs, and vanilla.
+Add the dry ingredients, and the pre-cooked apples, then spread the batter into a lined 9×13-inch pan.

 - Bake until lightly browned on top.
 The blondies take about 35 minutes.

 - As the blondies cool, prepare the icing.
-Mix the remaining brown butter with confectioners’ sugar, milk, vanilla extract, and a pinch of salt.
+Mix a little more brown butter with confectioners’ sugar, milk, vanilla extract, and a pinch of salt.

 Here are the gently cooked apples and the blondie batter: